covidclinical/Phase2.1DataRPackage/README.md

 + Phase1.1QC_Report.doc
 + Phase2.1QC_Report.doc

-**If there is any issue identified in Step 5, please fix the issue before going to Step 6.**
+**If there is any issue identified in Step 7, please fix the issue before going to Data Pivot.**

 8. Data Pivot.
 ``` R